microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 control into the command palette, which leads to some hard to debug crashes.

-Additionally, we'll need to ensure that the "fuzzy search" algorithm proposed above will work for non-english languages, where a single charater might be multiple `char`s long.
+Additionally, we'll need to ensure that the "fuzzy search" algorithm proposed above will work for non-english languages, where a single character might be multiple `char`s long.
 As we'll be using a standard XAML text box for input, we won't need to worry about handling the input ourselves.